 15. How do you recover a lost WordPress admin password?

-Use the “Lost your password?” link on the log in page to get a reset email.
-Unless email is set up access your data base in phpMyAdmin, locate your user in the wpusers table and change the userpass field with an MD5 hash of your new password.
-Alternatively, insert temporary administration access code in functions.php.
+Use the “Lost your Password?” link on the Log In Page to request a reset email, otherwise, open your database in PHPMyAdmin, locate your user in Wpusers table, change userpass with MD5 hash of new password, or insert temporary administration access code via functions.php file.

 Themes & Customization Questions